 Try to bring something new to the table with your tracking shots, and you will impress the producers and agents and executives.
 Now, I know this is a crane shot, but that doesn’t mean you can’t figure something out.

-This entire film is also made up of a bunch of tracking shots, but the best one is where Riggan is locked out of the theatre and must run to the front of the door to make it back to the stage before the next scene begins.
+This entire film is also made up of a bunch of tracking shot examples.
+But the best one is where Riggan is locked out of the theatre and must run to the front door to make it back to the stage before the next scene begins.

 One of the reasons this shot is so great is that is works on a thematic level for the film and the Riggan’s character because it shows his commitment to the show.
 He is trapped — forced to humiliate himself… for the show.